-Explore a list of the most interesting and informational online marketing stats that you should be aware of.
-From SEO to PPC, SEM, email marketing, and everything in between, our comprehensive list of 72 digital marketing stats will give you a holistic view of online marketing in 2022.
+Explore Safari Digital’s collection of the most interesting and informational online marketing stats that you should be aware of.
+From SEO to PPC, SEM, email marketing, and everything in between, our comprehensive list of 72 digital marketing stats will give you a holistic view of online marketing in 2023.

 If you want to excel in the field of online marketing, it is important to understand is that nothing is ever quite where you left it.
 Digital marketing is completely dynamic, and as such, the technology, trends, and insights that drive the industry are constantly in flux.

 To keep things as simple as possible, we have segmented the list into the key facets of online marketing that you need to be aware of.
 Whether you are an intermediate marketer, newbie, or digital marketing professional, there is something in this for everyone.